Once upon a time, in a

-"…In dire need of a badass group name, like 'the Avengers' or some shite.
+"…In dire need of a group name, like 'the Avengers' or some shite.
 I was gonnae say 'we're the Treehouse crew' but that makes us sounds like kids' TV hosts.
 Ah well."

 Two humans, a robot, and a minotaur were silhouetted against the

 morning sky.
-The crew looked down from the plateau to see a
+The crew looked down from the plateau at the quaint

-quaint little village at the bottom of the valley, between them
+little village at the bottom of the valley, between them and the

-and the colossal snowy mountain range on the other side.
-The
+snowy mountain range on the other side.
+The sleepy settlement

-sleepy settlement looked from the outside like a medieval castle town, complete with a medieval
+looked like a medieval castle town, complete with medieval

-castle built to look like brick
+castle built to look like brick and mortar.

 Emily was the first to break the silence.
-"I have to say, I love the retro vibe it's got going on."
+"I’m loving the whole ‘retro’ vibe."

-Emily chucked to herself.
-"Can you imagine what a plot twist it would have been if we were choking to death this whole time?"
+Emily chuckled.
+"Woulda been a plot twist if we’d been choking to death this whole time."

 "Including unicorns," noted Gwen.
-"I love humans.
-We find a planet where unicorns occur naturally and then feel the need to take them to every new world we colonise.
-'Have we brought the cats?'
-'Yes.'
+"I love us.
+As soon as we found unicorns we just had to take them to every new world.
 'Have we brought the dogs?'
 'Yes.'
+'Have we left the spiders?'
+'Yes.'
 'Have we brought the unicorns?'
 'Yes.'
 'Fantastic.
-This planet is now complete.
-Next'."
+This planet is now complete.'"

-The 3D planet hologram shrunk back into Dorian's PDA at the touch of a button.
 Red peered over Dorian's shoulder to get a closer look at the screen.
-"Any sign of the dragon?"
+"Any sign of this dragon, then?"

-"Not yet, although as Gwen said it'll probably be hiding from us in that mountain range somewhere.
+"Not yet, but it'll be hiding from us in that mountain range somewhere.
 By my calculations we should have around 8 hours before its FTL capacity has recharged."

-Emily leaned over to Gwen.
-"I know you said that we would just sneak in, take the crystal, and leave with no fuss, but looking at how close that village is to the mountains, I think we're gonna have to actually kill it.
-We can't afford to leave a dragon alive within flying distance of a populated area."
+Emily turned to Gwen.
+"I know you said that we would just sneak in, take the crystal, and leave with no fuss, but looking at how close that village is to the mountain…"

-"Actually, there's a settlement that's nearer to the mountains at the other side," said Dorian, reading from his PDA.
-"It's called 'Harcrest' and is only slightly smaller in population than New Vale."
+"Actually, there's a settlement that's on the mountain," said Dorian.
+"Harcrest.
+Only slightly smaller in population than New Vale."

 Gwen thought for a moment.
 "Right then."
 She collapsed her telescope into her pocket and spun on the spot to face the others, engaging Captain Mode.
-"The four of us should split up.
+"Split up.
 Dorian, you get a bird's eye view from the Treehouse and have it ready in case of an evacuation or a dragon attack, and Red, you can use your jetpack to search the mountain range for anything obviously dragon-shaped and breathing fire.
-Emily, you take one of the hoverbikes from the ship and check out Harcrest while I take the other one down to New Vale.
-Ask around to see if there's been any dragon attacks or sightings.
+Emily, take one of the hoverbikes and check out Harcrest while I take the other one down to New Vale.
+Ask around to see if there's been any sightings.
 Any piece of information could be useful.
-Try inns or taverns for local gossip."
+Try very atmospheric inns or taverns for local gossip."